chebupelka8/Slime-s-valley/README.md

 lines of code: 667 (at the moment)

-development time: about week (don't every day)
+development time: about week (not every day)

 textures: itch.io